Persepolis: The Throne Hall

+The Tachara Palace

+Tachara, was the exclusive palace of Darius the Great at Persepolis.
+Only a small portion of the palace was finished under his rule, it was completed after the death of Darius in 486 BC, by his son and successor, Xerxes, who called it a Taçara, which means "winter palace" in Old Persian.
+It was then used by Artaxerxes I. In the 4th century BC, following his invasion of Iran in 330 BC, Alexander the Great allowed his troops to loot Persepolis.
+This palace was one of the few structures that escaped destruction in the burning of the complex by Alexander's army, and because of that, Tachara is the most intact building of Persepolis today.
+It is also the oldest structure at Persepolis.
+Tachara stands back to back to the Apadana, and is oriented southward.

+The Hadish Palace

+The Hadish Palace of Xerxes is one of palaces at Persepolis.
+It's located on the east of the Palace of H (Artaxerxes I).
+The palace occupies the highest level of terrace and stands on the living rock.
+The inscriptions of the palace attest that the building was built by order of Xerxes.
+It covers an area of 2550 square meters (40*55 meters).
+A double staircase on the west leads to courtyard of the Tachara chateau and another staircase on the northeast connects to courtyard of the Council Hall.

 Other palaces and structures

-Other palaces included the Tachara, which was built under Darius I, and the Imperial treasury, which was started by Darius I in 510 BC and finished by Xerxes I in 480 BC.
-The Hadish Palace of Xerxes I occupies the highest level of terrace and stands on the living rock.
 The Council Hall, the Tryplion Hall, the Palaces of D, G, H, storerooms, stables and quarters, the unfinished gateway and a few miscellaneous structures at Persepolis are located near the south-east corner of the terrace, at the foot of the mountain.

 Tombs

 It is commonly accepted that Cyrus the Great was buried in the Tomb of Cyrus in Pasargadae, which is mentioned by Ctesias as his own city.
 If it is true that the body of Cambyses II was brought home "to the Persians," his burying place must be somewhere beside that of his father.
 Ctesias assumes that it was the custom for a king to prepare his own tomb during his lifetime.
 Hence, the kings buried at Naghsh-e Rostam are probably Darius I, Xerxes I, Artaxerxes I and Darius II.
 Xerxes II, who reigned for a very short time, could scarcely have obtained so splendid a monument, and still less could the usurper Sogdianus.
 The two completed graves behind the compound at Persepolis would then belong to Artaxerxes II and Artaxerxes III.
 The unfinished tomb, a kilometer away from the city, is debated to who it belongs.
-It is perhaps that of Artaxerxes IV, who reigned at the longest two years, or, if not his, then that of Darius III (Codomannus), who is one of those whose bodies are said to have been brought "to the Persians."
-Since Alexander the Great is said to have buried Darius III at Persepolis, then it is likely the unfinished tomb is his.

-Another small group of ruins in the same style is found at the village of Haji Abad, on the Pulvar River, a good hour's walk above Persepolis.
-These formed a single building, which was still intact 900 years ago, and was used as the mosque of the then-existing city of Estakhr.

-Ancient texts
+Ancient Texts

+There are a total of 11 existing inscriptions at Persepolis, related to Darius the Great, Xerxes, Artaxerxes II and Artaxerxes III.
 The relevant passages from ancient scholars on the subject are set out below:

-There is, however, one formidable difficulty.
-Diodorus Siculus says that the rock at the back of the palace containing the royal sepulchers is so steep that the bodies could be raised to their last resting-place only by means of mechanical advantage.
-This is not true of the graves behind the compound, to which, as F. Stolze expressly observes, one can easily ride up.
-On the other hand, it is strictly true of the graves at Naqsh-e Rustam.
-Stolze accordingly started the theory that the royal castle of Persepolis stood close by Naqsh-e Rustam, and has sunk in course of time to shapeless heaps of earth, under which the remains may be concealed.